Brenda Mori, BScPT, MSc, PhD

 Toronto, Ontario, M5G 1V7

-Brenda Mori is the Director of Clinical Education and Community Affairs at the Department of Physical Therapy at the University of Toronto and leads the clinical education curriculum for the Entry level MScPT degree program.
-In 2008, she was promoted to Associate Professor, Teaching Stream.
-She graduated from U of T with a BScPT degree and an MSc and PhD degree with the Graduate Department of Rehabilitation Science.
-She is also the Director of the Education Scholars program with the Centre for Faculty Development, at St. Michael’s Hospital and the Faculty of Medicine at University of Toronto.
-Brenda has recently completed her PhD studies which developed and tested the Canadian Physiotherapy Assessment of Clinical Performance (ACP) for physical therapy students during clinical education.
+Brenda Mori (Associate Professor, Teaching Stream) is the Director of Clinical Education and Community Affairs at the Department of Physical Therapy at the University of Toronto and leads the clinical education curriculum for the Entry level MScPT degree program.
+She graduated from U of T with a BScPT degree and an MSc and PhD degree with the Rehabilitation Sciences Institute.
+She is also the Director of the Education Scholars program with the Centre for Faculty Development, at Unity Health Toronto - St. Michael’s Hospital and the Faculty of Medicine at University of Toronto.
+Brenda led the development of the Canadian Physiotherapy Assessment of Clinical Performance (ACP) for physical therapy students during clinical education and is currently working on developing the ACP 2.0

 Mori B (2013) Clinician’s Commentary of Perceptions on the essential competencies for intraprofessional practice by Jelley W, Larocque N, Borghese M. Physiother Can.
 2013;65(2):152-53.